coy-humphrey/smart-irrigation/README.md

 The project requires a MySQL database to function.
 Instructions for installing MySQL on a server can be found [here](https://dev.mysql.com/doc/refman/5.7/en/installing.html).
 Instructions for setting up MySQL with Amazon Web Services can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html).

+### Python libraries for ReadSerial

+The ReadSerial script depends on the MySQLdb and the py pyserial libraries.
+To install, run the commands

+    sudo apt-get install python-dev libmysqlclient-dev
+    pip install MySQL-python pyserial

+The first line installs dependencies for the MySQL-python library.

+### Python libraries for the API

+The API comes with a requirements.txt file listing all of its dependencies.
+To easily install these dependencies, run the command

+    pip install -r /path/to/requirements.txt

+Depending on your server, you may also need to install the `python-dev` and `libmysqlclient-dev` packages in order to install the MySQL-python library.
+The following command will do that for you on a debian system.

+    sudo apt-get install python-dev libmysqlclient-dev

 ## Running

 ### Creating a config file